tkuye/numGPT/README.md

 # numGPT
 Have you ever wanted to train a Transformer that's significantly slower and probably incorrect than the many existing library?
 Well then you've come to the right place.
-This entire architecture was written in purely numpy and no other dependency (not including pyyaml) is required.
+This entire architecture was written in purely numpy and no other dependency (except pyyaml) is required.

 ## Creating a virtual env
 Simply use `pipenv install` and `pipenv shell` to create the virtual environment.
 But like I said, since this only uses numpy, if you already have it installed you can go ahead and use it right away.

 ## Notes
 This repository contains all the tools you need to construct a basic transformer using the existing layers provided.
 This is for LEARNING PURPOSES ONLY!
-Please do not try to actually build a new transformer with this code.
+Please do not try to build a production ready transformer with this code.

 ## Support
 Please if you see any errors with my gradient calculations PLEASE MAKE A PULL REQUEST!
 I am so certain I made some mistakes in my calculations so I would love your help.